-Studies found that the elevated insole can result in pain and osteoarthritis of the knees.
+Studies found that for runners the elevated insole can result in pain and osteoarthritis of the knees.
 This occurs due to the increased impact on the knees after every step, in fact, the impact was 12% higher when compared to barefoot walking even in people with supination or over pronation.

 Despite what brands will tell you, runners may not necessarily need arch support instead custom orthotics and other running shoes will do the trick, unlike fitness walking shoes where arch support plays a much more important role.